How Home Equity Loans Work: Pros and Cons

 Make a detailed plan of your income and expenses—including this new loan payment—before you close on the loan.
 Include discretionary items that you might find difficult to give up, such as dining out occasionally.
-And keep in mind that the payments can increase over time if you have a variable rate.
+Also keep in mind that payments can increase over time if you have a variable rate.

 If possible, consider waiting a while if your credit score is less than ideal.
 It can be difficult to get even a home equity loan if your score is below 620, so spend a little time trying to bring it up first if this is the case.
 This can include paying down revolving debt you're carrying to less than 30 percent of your credit limits.
-But don't close or cancel cards because this can negatively affect your credit.
+But don't close or cancel cards because this can negatively affect your credit also.